-Site Identification 023 Facility Name: Veterans Memorial Park Facility Location: Inspection Date: Corner of Route 139 and Main Street August 1, 2017
+Site Identification 023 Facility Name: Veterans Memorial Park Facility Location: Corner of Route 139 and Main Street Inspection Date: August 1, 2017

 Specification Yes/No/Description

 Site Access

-Accessible path of travel from passenger disembarking area and parking area to accessible entrance YES
+Accessible path of travel from passenger disembarking area and YES

+parking area to accessible entrance

 Disembarking area at accessible entrance YES

 Surface evenly paved or hard-packed YES

 No ponding of water YES

 Path of Travel

 Path does not require the use of stairs YES

 Path is stable, firm and s lip resistant YES

 3 ft wide minimum YES

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 YES

-Continuous common surface, no changes in level greater than / 2 inch YES
+Continuous common surface, no changes in level greater than 1⁄2 YES

+inch

-Any objects protruding onto the pathway must be detected by a person with a visual disability using a cane YES
+Any objects protruding onto the pathway must be detected by a YES

+person with a visual disability using a cane

-Objects protruding more than 4" from the wall must be within 27" of the ground, or higher than 80" N/A
+Objects protruding more than 4" from the wall must be within 27" N/A

+of the ground, or higher than 80"

-Curb on the pathway must have curb cuts at drives, parking and drop-offs N/A
+Curb on the pathway must have curb cuts at drives, parking and N/A

+drop-offs

 NOTES

-Access to the larger park is better than the smaller park on the left, a Accessible parking is located next to the larger park on right. but both are accessible.
+Access to the larger park is better than the smaller park on the left, but both are accessible.
+Accessible parking is located next to the larger park on right.